elasticio/sftp-component/README.md

 * **Retry Timeout** - (number, optional, default 10000): How long to wait between retry attempts in milliseconds
 * **File Upload Timeout** - (number, optional, default 10000): If a file upload process is longer than the specified number of milliseconds and is not processing any data (receiving or uploading), the timeout will be thrown (the process will be retried if \"File Upload Retry\" set)
 * **Emit file content (Base64)** - (checkbox, optional, defaults to `No`): When checked, a file will not be put into the internal storage.
 The file content in Base64 representation will be emitted as a part of the message.
-  **Be careful:**
-    * Maximum message size supported on the platform is 10MB.
+**Be careful:** Maximum message size supported on the platform is 10MB.
 This is why files bigger than 10MB will not be processed.
-    * Retrieve sample of a huge file may freeze the UI.

 #### Input Metadata